randlabs/walgo-vault/README.md

 * BF Int (BurnFee): fee paid in ALGOs on each burnwALGO operation
 * CF Int (CreationFee): fee paid in ALGOs on each burnwALGO operation
 * ASA Int (ASA ID): id of wALGO token
-* VP Byte[] (Vault Prefix): first part of the vault.teal program.
+* Pr Byte[] (Vault Prefix): first part of the vault.teal program.
 In the middle is placed the user account address.
-* VS Byte[] (Vault Suffix): last part of the vault.teal program.
+* Su Byte[] (Vault Suffix): last part of the vault.teal program.
 In the middle is placed the user account address.

 ### Local Account Variables